 We do not directly conduct business with most of the smelters from which the conflict minerals in our products originate.
 We have, however, conducted our own investigative research with respect to certain smelters, which is aimed at supplementing information available to us through the CFS program.
 We also have maintained direct contact with certain smelters which previously did not participate in the CFS program, and we have succeeded in influencing them first to become "Active Smelters" (as defined above), then to reach full CFS validation.
-We expect our continuing efforts to focus on increasing and maintaining compliance by our suppliers and subcontractors with the CFS program as applies to the smelters and refiners from which such suppliers and subcontractors source the conflict minerals which are ultimately contained in our products.
+We expect our continuing efforts to focus on increasing and/or maintaining our suppliers' and subcontractors' compliance with the CFS program as it applies to the smelters and refiners from which such suppliers and subcontractors source conflict minerals which may ultimately be contained in our products.